-Your saw is equipped with automatic reset thermal overload protection.
-To restart after thermals have tripped, wait until the motor cools, then press the saw start button.
-If overloads continue to trip the machine is being overloaded.
+Your saw is equipped with variable frequency drive which senses an overload situation and shuts down.
+To restart after an fault, wait until the motor cools, then press the saw start button twice, it should start on the second press.
+If overloads continue to trip the machine is being overloaded or there may be an incoming power problem.
 Do not continue to operate under these conditions.
 Find the trouble and correct it-see the electrical trouble shooting section of this manual.
 The power supply branch circuit should be fused as follows using Time Delay fuses:

 1 Phase 3 Phase

 Motor Horsepower 200-240 V 200-240 V 440-480 V 550-600 V

 5 60 30 - -

-7.5 - 50 25 20
+7.5 50 25 20